Scotchester/jellybeans/_posts/2022-03-27-haribo-jelly-beans.md

 On dumping out the package, the incredibly precise and consistent bean shape is immediately apparent.
 They are longer than most, with a glorious dimple.
-There is practically _no_ perceiptible variation in size or shape, which is really impressive.
+There is practically _no_ perceptible variation in size or shape, which is really impressive.

 The only reason I can't give this category a perfect score is that